Why Beirut Wins You Over: Arak, Ruins, and Relentless Optimism

 The upper gallery is on foot — massive stalactites, formations that look like frozen curtains.
 The lower grotto is by boat, drifting on an underground river in near-silence.
 No photography allowed inside, which is frustrating but also forces you to actually look.
 Entry's about $18.

-Afterward, I took the Teleferique cable car from Jounieh Bay up to Harissa — the 15-ton white statue of the Virgin Mary overlooking the coast.
+Afterward, take the Teleferique cable car from Jounieh Bay up to Harissa — the 15-ton white statue of the Virgin Mary overlooking the coast.
 The cable car ($8 return) is worth it for the ride alone.
-And the view from the top — the entire bay spread below, the mountains behind — made me just stand there for 20 minutes.
+And the view from the top — the entire bay spread below, the mountains behind — is the kind that holds you in place for 20 minutes.

 Baalbek: When Rome Went Maximum

 The day trip to Baalbek is non-negotiable.
-I'll say it plainly: the Temple of Bacchus at Baalbek is more complete than anything standing in Rome.
+Plainly: the Temple of Bacchus at Baalbek is more complete than anything standing in Rome.
 The Romans built this 85 kilometers from the coast, in the Bekaa Valley, and the scale is almost offensive in its ambition.

 The six remaining columns of the Temple of Jupiter stand 22 meters tall.
 Each column is a single piece of stone.
-I rented the audio guide and spent three hours wandering the site, trying to comprehend how people moved these stones 2,000 years ago without machinery.
+Rent the audio guide and spend three hours wandering the site, trying to comprehend how people moved these stones 2,000 years ago without machinery — the same disbelief that hits staring up at the temple complexes of Luxor.

 Entry is about $7.
 Seven dollars.
 For one of the most impressive archaeological sites on the planet.

-On the way back, we stopped at Chateau Ksara — Lebanon's oldest winery, established in 1857.
+On the way back, stop at Chateau Ksara — Lebanon's oldest winery, established in 1857.
 Free tours and tastings.
-The Cabernet-Syrah blend paired with the kibbeh bil sanieh I'd had for lunch at a Bekaa roadside restaurant made me realize Lebanese wine is seriously underrated.
+The Cabernet-Syrah blend paired with kibbeh bil sanieh from a Bekaa roadside restaurant proves Lebanese wine is seriously underrated — only Portugal's Douro Valley catches tasting rooms this off-guard.

-But I've never been to a city more alive.
+But few are more alive.
 Beirut doesn't apologize for its contradictions.
 Bullet holes next to bougainvillea.
 A $0.50 museum entry to see 5,000 years of history at the National Museum.
 A nightlife scene that outlasts most cities' entire evenings.
-Mezze that makes you want to throw every sad hummus you've ever eaten in the trash.
+Mezze that makes every sad hummus you've ever eaten look like a mistake.

 The resilience isn't a tourism tagline here.
 It's just Tuesday.

 And that Bolt ride from the airport?
-On the way back, the driver played Fairuz on the stereo.
+On the way back, the driver plays Fairuz on the stereo.
 Fairuz at dawn, driving through Beirut.
-I dare you not to feel something.
+Try not to feel something.